WallStreetMojo

 Advantages

-• When a company follows cost allocation for its various departments, each department tries to maintain efficiency in its operations and keep the cost under control.
+• When a company follows cost allocation for its various departments, each department tries to maintain efficiency in its operations and control costs.

 • It helps in determining the actual cost of a product produced or a service rendered.

-• It enables a company to fix accountability on the various departments regarding the cost that is incurred by them.
+• It enables a company to fix accountability on the various departments regarding the cost they incur.

 • It is helpful in decision making as it can provide information as to what is the actual cost, which can be compared with the revenues and suggest if any changes are required in pricing.